Virtual Trail Walk

 The City of Monona Parks & Recreation Department wants community participation and feedback regarding Maywood Park and the addition of a mountain bike trail on the northwest side of the park.

-This survey should take approximately five minutes to complete.
+should take approximately five minutes to complete.
 Please respond by Thursday, February 25 at Noon.
 Thank you in advance for your participation!